Green-Software-Foundation/opensource-wg/README.md

 No Patent License.
 No patent licenses are granted for the Draft Deliverables or Approved Deliverables developed by this Working Group.

 ## License
-Innovation WG projects are licensed under the MIT License - see the [License.md](license/innovation-wg-license.md)file for details
+Innovation WG projects are licensed under the MIT License - see the [License.md](license/innovation-wg-license.md) file for details

 ## Dataset
 CDLA-Permissive-1.0